Our Story

 Kerrie Johansen Nowak, Board Member

-The Grace Johansen Memorial Foundation is committed to providing annual scholarships to college-bound high school seniors from Sullivan County, New York who have demonstrated significant, impactful, and meaningful engagement with their communities.
-As of 2023, each scholarship is $750.
+The Grace Johansen Foundation provides annual scholarships to college-bound high school seniors from Sullivan County, New York who have demonstrated meaningful engagement with their communities.
+Each scholarship is $750.